onyeka-hub/Project-24/README.md

 This will check for any changes in  the configmap and roll out new pods with the new config files in the event of any chage in the configuration file.

 ### To create another different release with the chart
-Because our application is generic, it can be used to deploy another copy of it or another micrservice.
+Because our application is generic, it can be used to deploy another copy of it or another microservice.
 In side the dev folder earlier created, create two files. auth-values.yaml and cart-values.yaml.
 The values.yaml will be used as default values file when no file is specified during run time either with --values or --set commands.
 To install a new release, run helm install or upgrade and point the values to the respective values with the --values command.

 ```